gadhittana01/task-app/README.md

 - Task comments and notifications
 - Redis caching for improved performance
 - Rate limiting and input validation
-- AWS Lambda and API Gateway deployment
+- AWS integration with SNS/SQS for event handling
+- CI/CD pipeline with GitHub Actions and AWS Secrets Manager

 ## Prerequisites